grinventions/about/README.md

 1. [mimblewimble-py](https://github.com/grinventions/mimblewimble-py) Python implementation of Mimblewimble protocol for Grin.
 Will allow easy implementation Python-based wallets, nodes, payment processors, payment-proof verificators etc.

+## New ideas

+Proposals for new grinventions will be listed in [this repository](https://github.com/grinventions/ideas).

 ## Roadmap (whatever)

 Some stuff I wanna have